kiranjthomas/sonos-proxy/README.md

 Unfortunately, I believe the subscription will expire if no events are sent in a certain amount of time.
 This will require re-subscribing to the `subscribe` endpoint.

+#### Leverage Cloudflared Tunnels

+The callback URL leverages Cloudflare Tunnels.
+See one.dash.cloudflare.com and navigate to Networks/Tunnels.

 ## Docker

 My [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) is unable to build the necessary image from the [Dockerfile](./Dockerfile) due to hardware constraints.